oracle-livelabs/oci/jde-fullstack-dr/post-switchover/post-switchover.md

 *Note:* For rolling back to the Ashburn region after the DR situation is over, setup the pre-requisites in the current primary region (Phoenix) following the Pre-requisite Setup section and then execute the tasks in Lab 1 to 1.5 considering Phoenix as primary and Ashburn as the standby.

-Now proceed to the next lab for the Non-Moving instance approach.
+You may now **proceed to the next lab** for the Non-Moving instance approach.

 ## Acknowledgements